 Basic principles common to all enterprises

-This spring I attended the NAB (National Association of Broadcasters) annual convention in Las Vegas, NV where we have several clients who are regular exhibitors.
-This year’s slogan was “Every Story Starts Here”.
+I attended the NAB (National Association of Broadcasters) annual convention in Las Vegas, NV where we have several clients who are regular exhibitors.
+The slogan for this particular event was “Every Story Starts Here”.
 This is to convey the idea that every content and delivery method (radio, television, cable, Internet and other forms of delivery) starts with the use of technology represented by the over 1700 vendors that were represented at this convention.

 I’ve been attending this show since the early Eighties, first as an exhibitor of audio processing equipment used in video post-production, then as a member or non-member and now as a consultant to three companies in this market segment.

 Over the years I’ve seen incredible increases in the size of the show, the number of exhibitors and attendees, as well as the number of news conferences, show podcasts, photos and videos.

 Over the same period of time technology advancements helped the product and service offerings transform from simple radio and television over-the-air broadcasts to global distribution of content via cable, satellite and over IP (Internet Protocol).